arnaudbos/i-rant/content/loom-part-4-nio.md

 <!-- toc -->

-So asynchronous thread blocking APIs are nice because they're blocking other threads, but the problem of memory footprint of kernel threads and context switches still remains.
+Asynchronous thread blocking API, seen in the [previous entry][part-3], are nice because they block other threads.
+Yet, the problem of memory footprint and context switches of kernel threads remains.

 ## Java NIO
 ## Conclusion